dxc-technology/DXC-Industrialized-AI-Starter/README.md

         }
 ]

-mention that the output will be in a pandas data frame df = ai.access_data_from_pipeline(wrt_raw_data, pipeline)
+# Refined data will be stored in pandas dataframe.
+df = ai.access_data_from_pipeline(wrt_raw_data, pipeline)
 ```
 <a href= "https://dxc-technology.github.io/DXC-Industrialized-AI-Starter/data_pipeline/" target="_blank">click here</a> for details about build data pipeline.